Warm Inflation Beyond the Markovian Limit: Stochastic dynamics beyond the Markovian limit

 \subsection{Detailed derivation of the scalar suppression factor}

 Equation~\eqref{eq:langevin} is linear, so the formal solution may be written in terms of the retarded Green function $G_k(t,t')$:

 The fluctuation variance then follows as

-In the white-noise limit the correlator is proportional to $\delta(t_1-t_2)$, and the double integral reduces to the familiar Markovian result.
+In the white-noise limit the correlator is proportional to $\delta(t_1 - t_2)$, and the double integral reduces to the familiar Markovian result.
 For exponentially correlated noise, by contrast, the source remains correlated over a finite interval of width $\tau_c$.

-In the present problem the relevant response timescale is the damping time $\tau_d=(3H+\Upsilon)^{-1}$.
+In the present problem the relevant response timescale is the damping time $\tau_d = (3H + \Upsilon)^{-1}$.
 If the response is dominated by this single effective timescale, the influence of the exponential kernel can be estimated analytically.
+This single-timescale approximation is valid when: (i) the mode is superhorizon ($k/aH \ll 1$), so the $k^2/a^2$ term in Eq.~\eqref{eq:langevin} is subdominant relative to $(3H+\Upsilon)^2$; (ii) the potential curvature contributes only at slow-roll order ($\eta_V H^2 \ll (3H+\Upsilon)^2$); and (iii) all timescales can be approximated by $\tau_d$.
+Since the primordial power spectrum is evaluated at horizon crossing $k = aH$, where $k^2/a^2 = H^2 \ll (3H+\Upsilon)^2$ for $Q \gtrsim \mathcal{O}(1)$, condition (i) is self-consistently satisfied.
+In the transitional regime $\eta_c \sim 1$, the approximation introduces at most an $\mathcal{O}(1)$ error in $\delta$, which does not affect the qualitative regime boundaries.
 In this single-timescale approximation one finds

 Since the curvature perturbation is proportional to the inflaton fluctuation, the same suppression factor carries directly to the scalar power spectrum: